/ RPO #1449 / Cyber AB Registered / Raleigh, NC

 For the most sensitive programs where Advanced Persistent Threats are a credible risk.
 Overlays NIST SP 800-172 on top of 800-171, assessed by the government (DIBCAC).

-The clauses that create the obligation are already in your contracts.
-Pull every active and pipeline agreement and look for the four DFARS clauses below.
-Each one signals a different piece of your CMMC scope, and together they tell you what level you owe and what you must post in SPRS today.
+Start by pulling every active and pipeline agreement and reading the four DFARS clauses below.
+Each one signals a different piece of your CMMC scope, and together they tell you what level your contracts point toward and what you must have posted in SPRS today.

 Safeguarding and incident reporting

 Mandates safeguarding of Covered Defense Information (which includes CUI) and rapid reporting of cyber incidents.
-The presence of this clause is the strongest single signal that CMMC Level 2 will apply to you.
+It was not suspended.
+The presence of this clause is the strongest single signal that a Level 2 scope of work applies to you, and it is the live legal hook regardless of certification timing.

 SPRS score required